samirose/sicp-compiler-project/README.md

 * Restrict numerical comparison operators to two parameters (see [Known issues](#known-issues)) and add support for the currently missing operators
 * Optional: Implement support for numerical comparison operators with more than two parameters by compiling them as an `and` expression
 * Compile `cond` as WASM block structure and conditional branch instructions instead of the current nested if expressions.
-* Add high-level design document of the compiler
+* Add high-level design documentation with guide to the source code of the compiler
 * Add bit tagged typing to values and type predicates: `number?`, `procedure?` and uninitialized value and add type checking to generated code. (see [Known issues](#known-issues))
 * Add support for read-only symbols and strings
 * Add run-time support for rudimentary heap-based values: vectors, pairs